SpartanLabsXyz/spartanlabs-contracts-sui/contracts/nft_rental/README.md

 #### Core Functions:

-- `add_rental_contract` - This function is used to add a rental contract to the rental contract list.
+- `add_rental_term` - This function is used to add a rental contract to the rental term list.
 - `set_rentee` - This function is used to set the rentee of a rental contract.
+- `get_rental_terms` - Return the details given a rental term object

 #### Structs